Currently logged out. Login

 Hand holding Allosaurus tooth at the Jurassic Mile dig site in Wyoming.

-Our team had seen some Allosaurus signs around the Jurassic Mile®.
+Our team had seen some Allosaurus signs around The Jurassic Mile®.
 Members of the dig team had found an Allosaurus claw.
 There’s also evidence of bite marks on the sauropod bones on display in Dinosphere®.
 Over the years, the dig teams had also found some shed Allosaurus teeth.
 Because theropod dinosaurs like Allosaurus would tear into meat all the time, they would shed their teeth.
 It was not a surprise to find lost Allosaurus teeth scattered around the Jurassic Mile®.

 Finding a whole Allosaurus, on the other hand, is a major find!